jdthatcher/resume/README.md

   - Created and managed an interactive floor map application to the specifications  of the facilities team.
   - Worked closely with attorneys to design, develop and manage subsidiary external websites.
   - Worked remotely and successfully engaged in regular team-based collaboration with 1 to 20 team members.
-- **Tool set: VS code, XD, Photoshop, Illustrator, WordPress, Sharepoint, Github, VUE, Angular and React**.
+- Tool set: VS code, XD, Photoshop, Illustrator, WordPress, Sharepoint, Github, VUE, Angular and React.
 ### Freelance Creative Director
 - Company Name: Comsynth (a media agency).
 - Dates Employed: Mar 2007 - Present.